opendocsg/slw-judgments-backfill/2012_SGHC_99/report.md

 **_Contributory negligence of the first defendant_**

 83     Mr Tan also submitted that the court had the power to apportion liability between Madhavan and TEE even though the former did not defend the action and judgment in default of appearance had been entered against him.
-Paras [30] and [31] of _Ng Kim Cheng v Naigai Nitto Singapore Pte Ltd and another_ [1991] 1 SLR(R) 270 (“ _Ng Kim Cheng_ ”) were cited as authority for this proposition.
+Paras [30] and [31] of _Ng Kim Cheng v Naigai Nitto Singapore Pte Ltd and another_ <span class="citation">[1991] 1 SLR(R) 270</span> (“ _Ng Kim Cheng_ ”) were cited as authority for this proposition.
 Mr Tan went on to argue that Madhavan had breached his duty to take reasonable care for the plaintiff’s safety and should therefore be held 100% liable to the latter, thereby implying that TEE should not be held liable at all to the plaintiff.

 84     I was of the view that this argument did not assist TEE.
-In _TV Media Pte Ltd v De Cruz Andrea Heidi and another appeal_ [2004] 3 SLR(R) 543, the Court of Appeal stated as follows:
+In _TV Media Pte Ltd v De Cruz Andrea Heidi and another appeal_ <span class="citation">[2004] 3 SLR(R) 543</span>, the Court of Appeal stated as follows:

- 155 The law as to the apportionment of damages between joint tortfeasors is laid out in Dingle v Associated Newspapers Ltd [1961] 2 QB 162, which was adopted by us in Chuang Uming (Pte) Ltd v Setron Ltd [1999] 3 SLR(R) 771.
+ 155 The law as to the apportionment of damages between joint tortfeasors is laid out in Dingle v Associated Newspapers Ltd [1961] 2 QB 162, which was adopted by us in Chuang Uming (Pte) Ltd v Setron Ltd <span class="citation">[1999] 3 SLR(R) 771</span>.
 The English Court of Appeal held at 188-189:

  Where injury has been done to the plaintiff and the injury is indivisible, any tortfeasor whose act has been a proximate cause of the injury must compensate for the whole of it.
 As between the plaintiff and the defendant it is immaterial that there are others whose acts also have been a cause of the injury and it does not matter whether those others have or have not a good defence.
 These factors would be relevant in a claim between tortfeasors for contribution, but the plaintiff is not concerned with that; he can obtain judgment for total compensation from anyone whose act has been a cause of his injury. [emphasis added]

- 156 We also find it useful to refer to the case of Wong Jin Fah v L & M Prestressing Pte Ltd [2001] 3 SLR(R) 1 , where the judge held at [92]:
+ 156 We also find it useful to refer to the case of Wong Jin Fah v L & M Prestressing Pte Ltd <span class="citation">[2001] 3 SLR(R) 1</span> , where the judge held at [92]:

  ...
 [The] defendants were each a proximate cause of the injury inflicted on the plaintiff.
 Although they were not acting in concert when the accident happened, their contemporaneous acts of omission caused the indivisible damage to the plaintiff.
 The defendants left it to the others to take the necessary precautions and, cumulatively, they did nothing at all.
 Each turned a blind eye to safe working practices and relied on the others.
 Their faults and breaches indisputably overlapped such that each of them must be held liable to the plaintiff for the whole damage.